netdata/netdata/packaging/docker/README.md

     hang during startup, but does not provide a rigorous verification that the daemon is collecting data or is otherwise usable.
 -   If set to anything else, the health check will treat the vaule as a URL to check for a 200 status code on.
+In most cases, this should start with `http://localhost:19999/` to check the agent running in the container.

 In most cases, the default behavior of checking the `/api/v1/info` endpoint will be sufficient.
 If you are using a configuration which